 Get Your Vehicle Offroad Ready

-These days, some offroad enthusiasts treat 4X4 customisation as an artform.
-While you don’t need every little feature to be offroad optimised, it’s worth making sure you’ve customised your vehicle in a few key ways.
-All-terrain tyres are essential.
+These days, some offroad enthusiasts treat 4X4 customization as an artform.
+While not every feature needs to be off-road optimised, it’s worth making sure you’ve customised your vehicle in a few key ways.
+All-terrain tyres are essential for versatility.
 You might consider a snorkel for crossing rivers, as you’re certainly not going to get very far after flooding your diesel engine.
-Heavy-duty springs and shocks like Ridepro 4X4 suspension systems are a no brainer if you want to have a comfortable ride.
+Heavy-duty springs and shocks like Ridepro 4X4 suspension systems are a no-brainer if you want to have a comfortable ride.

 Pack Heavy Below and Light On Top

-The perfect offroad tyre is a much-contested issue, especially the ideal tyre pressure for tricky terrain.
-There is however general agreement that when you head offroad, you should reduce your tyre pressure.
-This increases the surface area of the tyre, giving you better grip.
-Softer tyres are also less prone to punctures, and when you’re out in the wilderness, a flat is exactly the thing you don’t want.
-To get more specific, tyre pressure-wise, tackling dirt tracks you’d be looking at approximately 35psi while a lower 30psi would be suitable when you’re doing genuine offroading with no tracks what so over.
-If you get the chance to have some fun on sandy terrain, you’ll want to lower the pressure right down to 12-15psi so your tyres spread out to the max.
+The perfect offroad tire is a much-contested issue, especially the ideal tire pressure for tricky terrain.
+There is however general agreement that when you head offroad, you should reduce your tire pressure.
+This increases the surface area of the tire, giving you better grip.
+Softer tires are also less prone to punctures, and when you’re out in the wilderness, a flat is exactly the thing you don’t want.
+To get more specific, tire pressure-wise, tackling dirt tracks you’d be looking at approximately 35psi while a lower 30psi would be suitable when you’re doing genuine offroading with no tracks what so over.
+If you get the chance to have some fun on sandy terrain, you’ll want to lower the pressure right down to 12-15psi so your tires spread out to the max.

 If you’re dreaming of leaving the tarmac behind, make sure you consider these tips before you set off on your offroad adventure.